google/skia-buildbot/golden/go/ingestion/DESIGN.md

   The result files are either produced by polling the source or via events that are issued by the source.
-Any source is only required to implement the polling method, but can provide a non-functional dummy implementation of the events channel.
+Any source is only required to implement the polling method, but can provide a non-functional no-op implementation of the events channel.

 * Processor: processes a list of result files and (most often) stores them in some data store.